Is There Truth to Black Women Stereotypes?

 We have negative attitudes and are argumentative

 Some people think that all black women are bitchy.
 However, that’s not always the case.
 I think it has a lot to do with how society treats us, especially in the workplace.
 Black women are often overlooked, so we often put up a shield as a way to protect ourselves.
+If you feel that an employer’s actions constitute constructive discharge or contribute to a hostile work environment, it’s crucial to seek advice from legal experts who specialize in employment law.

 Black women don’t support other black women